Best Wine and Food Tour in Barossa Valley

 Also keen to taste some of the best produce sourced from the area, we searched for the best food tour in Barossa Valley, including visits to the winery.
 And we found one!

-We joined a full-day Wine and Food Experience of the beautiful Barossa Valley and we had such a fantastic (and delicious) time!
+We joined a full-day Wine and Food Experience in the beautiful Barossa Valley, and we had a fantastic (and delicious) time!

 Our driver-guide Phil collected us from Adelaide Central station with a big smile.
 We hopped onto our comfortable coach for the day and settled in for a good day.